TheUniqueFersa/Q_CursosFI_Enero2026/ACADEMIC/5 ° Semestre/Lenguajes Formales y Autómatas (LFyA)/30 Sesiones/FORMULARIUM - Biblioteca MAQUINAS.md

 ---
 - [x] FINISH PRESENTATION #AEM ✅ 2025-09-26

-- [ ] PUT THE NECESARY CODE FOR AUTOMATONS -> a b
+- [x] PUT THE NECESARY CODE FOR AUTOMATONS -> a b ✅ 2025-09-27
-	- [ ] Prove that it actually transforms into NDFA-e correctly
+	- [x] Prove that it actually transforms into NDFA-e correctly ✅ 2025-09-27
-	- [ ] Put the collab link into the presentation
+	- [x] Put the collab link into the presentation ✅ 2025-09-27

 ---
 # Qué es lo que hace Emir?